Sportimonium is open to solo visitors and by appointment only (by telephone: 015-618 222) .

 - All visitors, including museum pass holders and others entitled to free entry, need to book in advance.
 This will enable us to manage the flow of visitors through the museum.

-- Group visits will not be permitted before 31 August 2020 at the earliest.
+- Group visits will not be permitted.

 - Tours and guided workshops are suspended until further notice.